 ENLIL time series at a certain position in space are characterised by a variable time step, providing higher time resolution in conjunction with highly variable solar wind conditions.
-The typical time resolution at Earth for a $256 \times 30 \times 90$ grid was between 3 and 6 minutes.
-To identify forward shocks from ENLIL simulation outputs we have adapted the above shock identification conditions (Equations 6, 7 and 8) by considering $\Delta t{up}$ and $\Delta t{down}$ as composed of 60 data points each, for a typical $\Delta t \sim 3 - 6$ hours.
+The typical time resolution at Earth for a $256 \times 30 \times 90$ grid was between 3 and 6 min.
+To identify forward shocks from ENLIL simulation outputs we have adapted the above shock identification conditions (Eqs.
+(6)-(8)) by considering $\Delta t{up}$ and $\Delta t{down}$ as composed of 60 data points each, for a typical $\Delta t \sim 3 - 6$ h.
 By applying these conditions to all the ENLIL simulation outputs at Earth, we have been able to uniquely identify a total of 34 forward shocks.
 Among the identified shocks, 4 could be linked to multiple CMEs at the Sun that merged within 1 AU, leading to a total of 38 out of 50 (76%) CMEs that were predicted to arrive at Earth.

-For all the events that arrived at Earth we computed the measured transit time, defined as the time interval between the passage of the ICME forward shock observed by Wind and the estimated CME onset time, and the simulated transit time, defined as the difference between the ENLIL-estimated arrival time of the ICME at Earth and the estimated CME onset time.
-The measured transit times range from 34 hours to 76 hours, with an average value of 55 hours and a median of 51 hours.
-From simulation outputs we find simulated transit times spacing from 28 hours to 79 hours, with average and median values equal to 51 hours.
+For all the events that arrived at Earth we computed the measured transit time, defined as the time interval between the passage of the ICME forward shock observed by Wind and the estimated CME onset time, and the simulated transit time. defined as the difference between the ENLIL-estimated arrival time of the ICME at Earth and the estimated CME onset time.
+The measured transit times range from 34 h to 76 h, with an average value of 55 h and a median of 51 h.
+From simulation outputs we find simulated transit times spacing from 28 h to 79 h, with average and median values equal to 51 h.
 Assuming a typical 12-hour interval between the forward shock arrival and the ICME passage, the measured transit times presented here are consistent with those reported in Gopalswamy et al. (2001) for a set of 47 CMEs/ICMEs occurred during Solar Cycle 23 in the years 1996-2000.
-The mean error, corresponding to the average difference between the measured and forecasted arrival times, calculated over the whole set of events, was of 0.2 hours; the median of the error distribution was -0.4 hours.
-The mean absolute error (average the absolute values of the difference between the measured and forecasted arrival times) was 10.8h.
-Considering single events, only 52% of them were predicted to arrive within $\pm 10$ hours from the actual arrival time.
+The mean error, corresponding to the average difference between the measured and forecasted arrival times, calculated over the whole set of events, was of 0.2 h; the median of the error distribution was -0.4 h.
+The mean absolute error (average the absolute values of the difference between the measured and forecasted arrival times) was 10.8 h.
+Considering single events, only 52% of them were predicted to arrive within $\pm 10$ h from the actual arrival time.
 However, as in this work we are mainly concerned with categorical forecasts, we leave a detailed investigation on the arrival time performance for further studies.